Task-Aware Variational Adversarial Active Learning: Empirical Analyses

-Figure~\ref{fig:entropy} shows the bar graphs for the number of labeled images (selected sampled) versus the entropies of the data class counts of selected samples over 10 classes.
-The higher the entropy is, the better samples are selected over classes.
-Figure~\ref{fig:entropy-first} shows that our proposed method selected good samples with high data class count entropy on the most severely imbalanced dataset and Figure~\ref{fig:entropy-second} also shows similar results on the least severely imbalanced dataset with robustness or small standard deviations.
+Figure~\ref{fig:entropy} shows the bar graphs for the number of labeled images (selected samples) versus the entropies of the number of selected samples over 10 classes (class counts).
+The higher the entropy is, the more uniform samples over classes are selected.
+Figure~\ref{fig:entropy} shows that our proposed method selected samples with high data class count entropy on a severely imbalanced dataset.
+These results can provide insights to explain the performance results in Figure~\ref{fig:imbalance-first}.
+For example, learning loss method yielded substantially low performance at 2k stage in Figure~\ref{fig:imbalance-first} due to its data selection with low data count entropy over classes at that stage as illustrated in Figure~\ref{fig:entropy}.
+This is possibly due to limited number of data for certain classes in the case of imbalance ratio $\times$100 so that task learner in learning loss method was not well-trained.
+However, our TA-VAAL was able to select good samples at the same stage due to the structure from VAAL to exploit overall data distribution so that good performance and high data class count entropy were able to be achieved.

-These results are also corresponding to the performance results in Figure~\ref{fig:imbalance}.
-For example, learning loss method yielded substantially low performance at 2k stage as shown in Figure~\ref{fig:imbalance-first} due to its data selection with very low data count output entropy over classes at the same stage as illustrated in Figure~\ref{fig:entropy-first}.
-This is possibly due to limited number of data for certain classes in the case of dataset entropy = 1.65 so that task learner in learning loss method was not well-trained.
-In the meanwhile, our proposed method was able to select good samples at the same stage thanks to the structure from VAAL so that good performance as well as high data class count entropy was able to be achieved.
+Figure~\ref{fig:discrinimator} shows the likelihood of unlabeled data from the discriminator $D$ to select data points at the last stage.
+VAAL that takes latent space values as discriminator input yielded concentrated count distribution of the likelihood (from the output of $D$) at the last stage so that active learning selection became almost random, while our proposed method that takes latent space values along with ranking information for $D$ yielded a wide range of likelihood distribution so that sample selection was more reliable and yielded good performances as illustrated in Figures~\ref{fig:entropy} and~\ref{fig:imbalance-first},~\ref{fig:imbalance-second}.

-Lastly, Figure~\ref{fig:discrinimator} shows that at the last stage, the discriminator of VAAL yielded concentrated output values (counts) at the last stage so that the active learning selection became almost random, while our proposed method still yielded wide range of discriminator outputs for good selections and performances, as illustrated in Figures~\ref{fig:entropy} and~\ref{fig:imbalance}.
+Figure~\ref{fig:analysis} shows the graphs for (true) real loss (representing task-aware model uncertainty) vs. likelihood of data remaining unlabeled (representing task-agnostic data distribution) for VAAL and our proposed TA-VAAL.
+Note that both VAAL and our TA-VAAL methods select data points that have the highest estimated likelihood of unlabeled data.
+While task-agnostic VAAL selected samples with a wide range of real losses as illustrated in Figure~\ref{fig:analysis_vaal}, our proposed TA-VAAL was able to choose samples with relatively high real loss values thanks to the reshaped latent space by ranking information on real losses as shown in Figure~\ref{fig:analysis_ours}.
+Thus, TA-VAAL seems to result in higher performances in various tasks over VAAL as in Figure~\ref{fig:balance}.